-A leader in natural food and personal care products categories with an extensive portfolio of well-known brands and strong fundamentals, The Hain Celestial Group Inc. (HAIN) offers a healthy investment opportunity for investors, even in a volatile market.
-The stock is poised to surge as the economy gradually revives and the appetite for organic foods gets bigger.
+A leader in natural food and personal care products categories with an extensive portfolio of well-known brands and strong fundamentals, The Hain Celestial Group Inc. (HAIN) offers a healthy investment opportunity for investors.
+The stock is poised to surge as the economy gradually revives and the appetite for organic food increases.

 An Attractive Investment Prospect

 Hain Celestial remains a healthy option for the investors.
-Its shares have been portraying an upward trend, inching closer to its 52-week high of $73.72, and giving a year-to-date return of 96.8% considering the last traded price of $71.55 on September 10.
+Barring a few hiccups, the shares have been portraying an upward trend since February end, and is gradually inching closer to its 52-week high of $73.72.
+Considering the last traded price of $67.69 on Jul 8, the stock has amassed a year-to-date return of roughly 20%.
+The long-term EPS growth rate stands healthy at 14.9%.

 Acquisitions Driving Growth

 Acquisitions have played a vital part in Hain Celestial’s strategy of building market share.
 These acquisitions have not only widened the company’s geographical presence, but have also provided opportunities to cross-sell products in the U.S., Canadian, and European markets.

 The company recently acquired leading packaged grocery brands Hartley's, Gale's Robertson's, Frank Cooper's and Sun-Pat from Premier Foods plc.
 The company also acquired Ella's Kitchen Group Limited that offers organic baby food products under approximately 80 brands and provides them in easy to carry pouches.
 Management believes the acquisition to be accretive to the company’s earnings by 5 cents to 8 cents a share in fiscal year 2014.